 Once the instrument and PC can communicate properly, you can connect the electrode leads to the rear panel.
 The green clip is for the working electrode, white is for reference, and red is for counter.
 The black clip is a sensing electrode.
+The yellow clip is for the second channel working electrode.
 Please refer to the Appendix of this User Manual for a description of 4-electrode configuration and sensing electrode usage.

 The Cell Control port on the rear panel can be used to control purge, stir, and mercury drop dislodge.
-It can also be used to control external adapters, such as the CHI200B Picoamp Booster, CHI680 Amp Booster, CHI684 Multiplexer, etc. Please refer to the Appendix for more information.
+It can also be used to control external adapters, such as the CHI200B Picoamp Booster (primary channel only), CHI680 Amp Booster (primary channel only), CHI684 Multiplexer, etc. Please refer to the Appendix for more information.

-Select models of this instrument are also capable of controlling a Pine Instrument AFMSRX or AFMSREC Rotator for RDE.
+Select models of this instrument are also capable of controlling a Pine Instrument AFMSRX or AFMSREC Rotator for RDE/RRDE.
 Two banana jacks on the rear panel will provide a voltage of 0 - 10 V, corresponding to a rotation rate of 0 - 10,000 rpm.